 If a feature is listed as "(demo mode)", it means that the feature can be used with this license to see what it's like, but it won't be fully supported.
 For example, if you try one of the Sequencer's demo mode features while building a sequence, you won't be able to save your changes to that sequence.
 Please see the details for each feature for exactly what "demo mode" means for that feature.

-If a feature is listed as "(S4, not S5)", it means that the feature is supported in version 4 of the Light-O-Rama Software Suite, but support has been dropped in version 5.
+If a feature is listed as "Not in S5 or later", it means that the feature is supported in version 4 of the Light-O-Rama Software Suite, but support has been dropped in versions 5 and 6.